Chicken Tacos

 • Olive oil – Used to cook the veggies and adds a little richness to the filling.

-• Onions, bell peppers & garlic – The flavor base of the filling; adds sweetness, depth, and a little bite.
+• Onions, bell peppers & garlic – These build the flavor base—sweet, savory, and with just a little bite.

-• Ground chicken – The base of the filling.
-I recommend using a mix of chicken breast meat and dark meat (not extra-lean) to keep it juicy and flavorful.
+• Ground chicken – The star of the filling.
+I recommend using ground chicken that includes both breast and thigh meat so it stays juicy and flavorful (super lean blends can dry out fast).

-• Spices (paprika, ancho chili powder, cumin, oregano, cayenne) – Bring warmth, smokiness, and just a touch of heat.
+• Spices (paprika, ancho chili powder, cumin, oregano, cayenne pepper) – This mix brings warmth, smokiness, and a gentle kick—feel free to adjust the cayenne to suit your heat level.

-• Fresh cilantro – Adds a pop of freshness and color (feel free to skip it if you’re not a fan).
+• Fresh cilantro – Brightens things up and adds color (feel free to skip it if you’re not a fan).

-• Hard taco shells – Made from corn tortillas, these are the perfect crunchy vessel for the flavorful filling.
+• Hard taco shells – Made from corn tortillas and baked until crisp—perfect for holding the flavorful filling.

-• Toppings (shredded lettuce or cabbage, Mexican cheese blend, sour cream, avocado, etc.) – Optional, but they add crunch, creaminess, and flavor).
+• Toppings (shredded lettuce or cabbage, Mexican cheese blend, sour cream, avocado, a squeeze of lime juice, etc.) – Optional, but they add great texture and flavor.

 • Jump to the printable recipe for precise measurements